ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

 A crucial part of a video game is the feedback it gives--players need to know that they're using an ability.

-While you can make a User Interface _(often abbreviated to UI)_ element yourself, there is a pre-made template within **Core Content** that we can use to very quickly set up simple UI for our new ability!
+While you can make a User Interface _(often abbreviated to UI)_ element yourself, there is a pre-made template within **Core Content** that we can use to very quickly set up simple UI for our new ability.

 When the `Ability` is in the Cooldown phase, it will darken the ability button and show the seconds remaining until the `Ability` is usable again.